Skip to main content

 • Community engagement and sustainability programs

-• SSAF supports the orientation process to welcome new students into the university experience and provides an immersive array of both social and informative events to assist with the introduction to campus life.
+• SSAF supports the orientation process to welcome new students into the university experience, providing an immersive array of both social and informative events to assist with the introduction to campus life.
+Orientation Week at Bond is your launchpad into university life, helping you connect with peers, staff, and faculty while getting familiar with campus services and facilities.
+From campus tours and student ID setup to faculty welcomes and social mixers, it ensures you're confident, connected, and ready to thrive before classes begin.

 The majority of incoming SSAF each semester is allocated directly to the student association (BUSA), typically amounting to approximately 50–60% of the total SSAF collected across the calendar year.
 BUSA is responsible for distributing these funds to its affiliated bodies being student clubs and societies.
 The student association uses the approved portion of it's allocated SSAF to support the following areas: